tonyhqanguyen/torch-transformers/README.md

 # torch-transformer
+Transformer based architectures

+Currently in the repo:
-An implementation of the Transformer as presented by the paper "Attention is All You Need"
+- The Transformer from the paper "Attention is All You Need"